EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 $ sudo singularity build ../../singularity/icefinder-v1.0-local.sif icefinder-v1.0-local.def
 ```

+The path to the ICEfinder image needs to be provided when running the pipeline, unless a custom config file is created.

 PaliDIS and VIRIfy are optional steps on the workflow, therefore its installation is optional as well.
 Visit the corresponding Github sites for installing instructions: [PaliDIS repo](https://github.com/blue-moon22/PaliDIS), [VIRify repo](https://github.com/EBI-Metagenomics/emg-viral-pipeline).

 <a name="usage"></a>